-Shipwrecks, nudibranchs, and terrifying journeys under huge ice sheets all feature in our round-up of the top ten dive sites around the world.
-If you love scuba diving and want to branch out from the usual spots, try one of these for size.
+Shipwrecks, nudibranchs and terrifying journeys under huge ice sheets all feature in our round-up of the top ten dive sites around the world.
+If you're unable to travel at the moment because of coronavirus but love scuba diving, our images will keep you underwater dreaming.

 It may be a humble creature, but the sardine can put a pride of lions or a herd of buffalo to shame.
 Almost every year around June, enormous shoals of the fish, millions strong and kilometres long, swim up the South African coast towards Mozambique.
 It's one of nature’s greatest spectacles.